C-dK-frame/GIS-in-R/README.md

 ## GIS-in-R
-This project explores the spatial distribution of research-grade observations of the Cape Parrot (Poicephalus robustus) in South Africa using R.
+This project displays the spatial distribution of research-grade observations of the Cape Parrot (Poicephalus robustus) in South Africa using R.
+It is used for the GIS Honours Assignment.

-#Tools & Packages
+# Tools & Packages
 - R
 - Quarto
 - sf